ChaanChanChan/countryApp/README.md

 # CountryApp
-SPA based on country data, created with Angular and Bootstrap for learning purpose.
+SPA based on country data (REST Countries API), created with Angular and Bootstrap for learning purpose.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.